thephpleague/csv/docs/9.0/reader/record-mapping.md

 the `nullable` aspect of the property is also automatically handled.

-To complete the conversion you can use the `Cell` attribute.
+When autodiscovery is not enough, you can complete the conversion information using the `League\Csv\Serializer\Cell` attribute.

-Here's an example of how the attribute can be used:
+Here's an example of how the attribute is used:

 ```php
 use League\Csv\Serializer;